 Bachelor’s Degree: Qualified candidates must have a bachelor’s degree from an accredited institution.
 You can apply while you are still enrolled in an undergraduate degree program or while you are completing prerequisite coursework.
 You should submit a plan of study with your application that indicates all remaining courses that will be completed prior to program enrollment.

 GRE: An official GRE score report sent directly to the University from ETS is required.
 The test must have been taken within the last five (5) years.
 A combined minimum GRE score of 294 for the verbal and quantitative sections is recommended.
 The analytical writing score is also evaluated.
 Candidates who have previously earned a Master’s degree are exempt from the GRE requirement.

-- When applying for the Flex DPT program, use PTCAS.
+- When applying for our DPT programs, use PTCAS.
 The University’s GRE Institutional Code Number is 2209.

 Resume: Include a current resume or curriculum vitae with your application.

 Statement of Purpose: Include a short statement of why you wish to pursue physical therapy as a career and why you chose the University of St. Augustine for Health Sciences for that pursuit.

 Prerequisites: Admissions recommends that all prerequisite course work be no more than 5 years old.
 This is a recommendation and is preferred, it is not a requirement to apply.
 All prerequisite courses must be completed with a grade of “C” or better.

 Biomechanics or Anatomical Kinesiology can be substituted for one course